Underage Alcohol Related Laws & MIPs

 There’s a long list of actions that can result in prohibiting you from getting a driver’s license, or may result in suspending your license.
 Actions most of us don’t think would have DMV consequences!
 If you received a citation, and were ordered to pay fines and did not, That failure to pay can result in a license suspension.

-The list of convictions that will cause a license suspension, and you’d never think would, include: vandalism, graffiti, minor in possession, minor transporting alcohol, drunk in public, prostitution.
-Other laws include a minor who commits a crime with a firearm, drugs involving a car , and a person who is under 21 who is drunk in public.
-Very difficult !
+The list of convictions that will cause a license suspension including: vandalism, graffiti, minor in possession, minor transporting alcohol, drunk in public, prostitution, etc. Other laws include a minor who commits a crime with a firearm, drugs involving a car , and a person who is under 21 who is drunk in public.